 You may need to consult your development team for applying this code check.
 If it still doesn’t work, contact VWO support for assistance.

 If changes do not appear because of the VWO code timing out

-In case of a time-out, a visitor will only see the control version and the visit is not tracked in the campaign.
+In case of a time-out, a visitor will only see the control version, and the visit is not tracked in the campaign.
 Increasing the time-out values in the VWO tracking code (Async code) may help.

-To increase the time-out values, change the values of settings_tolerance and library_tolerance parameters of the VWO code, as shown in following screenshot:
+To increase the time-out values, change the values of settings_tolerance and library_tolerance parameters of the VWO code, as shown in the following screenshot:

 By default, the time-out values for the two parameters are 2000 and 2500 milliseconds, respectively.
-You can double the time-out values to 4000 and 5000 milliseconds to counter issues like slow Internet connections or incompatible IE browser.
+You can double the time-out values to 4000 and 5000 milliseconds to counter issues like slow Internet connections or incompatible IE browsers.